Kakifrucht/HalfminerSystem/README.md

   - /signedit
     - Copy signs, define copy amount
     - Edit signs, define line number
+  - /spawn
+    - Teleport player to spawn
+    - Teleport other players to spawn with permission
+    - Use /spawn s to set the spawn with permission
   - /stats
     - View own / other players stats
     - Allows to compare statistics easily